Tutorial Scope

 To offer this checkout experience, you need to add a CTA (Call to Action) in your App and initiate the external web checkout that is powered by Chargebee.
 Here are the steps:

-Include a button or external link in your app to redirect users to an external web checkout page.
+In you mobile application, include a button or external link that will redirect users to an external web checkout page.

 Note: Choose to offer the in-app payment method of Apple, along with a regular browser-based checkout, or just offer the browser-based checkout experience in your app.
 You can include a single or multiple buttons.
 While the in-app payment method of Apple provides a complete in-app experience, browser-based checkout involves redirecting the user to a mobile web browser for completing payments.